-The qualifications of Physicians and other licensed behavioral healthcare practitioners/professionals employed by or under contract to the PIHP are reviewed by following the various PIHP guidelines on credentialing as in the PIHP policy.
+The qualifications of Physicians and other licensed behavioral healthcare practitioners/professionals employed by or under contract to the PIHP are reviewed by following the various PIHP guidelines on credentialing as in the PIHP Credentialing and Privileging policy (01.06.05).

 Within this framework, the PIHP credentials all organizational providers under direct contract to the PIHP and its own PIHP behavioral healthcare practitioners.
 Conversely, the PIHP has delegated to each CMH the responsibility of credentialing of all organizational providers under direct contract to the CMH; and all behavioral health practitioners employed directly or under contract to the CMH as part of its panel network.
+The PIHP has delegated to each SUD Treatment Provider the responsibility of credentialing all behavioral health practitioners employed by the provider.

-All CMHs will have Credentialing policies in place that are approved by the PIHP and that cover all behavioral health care practitioners.
+All CMHs and SUD Treatment Providers will have Credentialing policies in place that are approved by the PIHP and that cover all behavioral health care practitioners.
 Providers are also bound by PIHP contract requirements and MDHHS standards to provide training for all new staff and periodic training and staff development activities for all staff.
 This requirement includes Recipient Rights training.
 Other specific trainings are designated for non-licensed staff to ensure competency skills.